AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

  - **Uses Amazon CloudFront's global network of edge locations** to provide edge-optimized endpoints by default.

 You can read more about API Gateway [here](https://docs.aws.amazon.com/apigateway/index.html).

+<a name="ec2"></a>
+## EC2 (Elastic Compute Cloud)
+Web service provided that **offers resizable compute capacity in the cloud**.
+It allows you to quickly provision virtual servers, known as EC2 instances, and run applications or services on them.